vishal-m25/Obsidian/Learnings/java.md

 - use synchronized methods, but has performance overhead due to obtaining lock for the operations
 - in-case of overriding **`hashCode()`**  do override **`equals()`** as well.
 - do not change the key after inserting.
+-  the node consists of
+	- key
+	- value
+	- next node
+	- hash value

-### HashTable
+### Hashtable
-- Has very high similarity to hashmap
-- contains a array of bucket to store keyvalue pairs
+- contains a array of bucket to store key-value pairs
-- does not allow null keys
+- does not allow null keys, due to *legacy design* later to overcome this HashMap was introduced.
 - provides synchronization
 - uses `Enumerator` instead of `Iterator`
 - is now considered a legacy since it was brought in 1.2